OrionRandD/prayer_meetings/twelfth_PM.md

 Esta é nossa décima segunda reunião de oração e estudo bíblico de 2024.

-This is our eleventh  prayer meeting for our Bible study sessions in 2024.
+This is our twelfth prayer meeting for our Bible study sessions in 2024.

 ## begin_preview